ETL Validator – FAQ

 What is a repository and workschema? what databases are supported as repository?

-ETL Validator stores the test case metadata in repository database.
-The test data extracted from the data sources is stored in a workschema.
-ETL Validator currently supports Oracle 11g, Oracle 12c database or PostgreSQL 9.3.7 as the repository and workschema.
-ETL Validator Complete comes with an embedded postgreSQL repository and workschema.
+ETL Validator stores the test case metadata in the repository database.
+The test data extracted from the data sources is stored in a work scheme.
+ETL Validator supports Oracle database or PostgreSQL as the repository and work schema.
+ETL Validator Complete comes with an embedded PostgreSQL repository and work scheme.

 What are the Architectural components of ETL Validator?

-Below are the majar architectural components for ETL Validator :
+Below are the major architectural components for ETL Validator :

-- ETL Validator Server: J2EE server that typically runs in Tomcat 7 or later and JDK 1.7 or later.
-It can be deployed in a windows or unix environments.
+- ETL Validator Server: J2EE server that typically runs in Tomcat and JDK.
+It can be deployed in windows or Unix environments.

-- Web Reporting: Runs in a J2EE container such as Tomcat 7
+- Web Reporting: Runs in a J2EE container such as Tomcat.